 What is carbon positive?

-As explained above, it means that a business contributes to removing CO2 from the atmosphere.
-This can happen in different ways, such as offsetting carbon emissions.
+As explained above, it refers to additional actions removing CO2 from the atmosphere.
+This action can happen in different ways, such as offsetting carbon emissions.
 For example, ClimateHero exists to help people offset carbon emissions by supporting Gold Standard projects.
 The latter means supporting projects that remove greenhouse gases from the atmosphere.

 Carbon neutral or climate neutral?

-Many terms are circulating around the environmental work of a business.
+Many terms circulate the environmental work of a business.
 As explained, carbon neutrality is when a business impact regarding CO2 emissions is zero.
-However, this does not guarantee a completely environmentally friendly company.
+However, this only guarantees a partially environmentally friendly company.
 Instead, climate-neutral captures this.
 It is one step further than carbon neutral.
 It means reducing all greenhouse gases to zero while eliminating other negative environmental impacts.
 Hence, it considers more environmental aspects than climate positive as well.

 United Nations climate action

 The SDGs and other goals of the United Nations strive for a climate-neutral future.
 More so, they encourage businesses to be climate positive.
 For example, the UN suggested six climate-positive efforts to help rebuild the economies after the Covid-19 pandemic.
-These were investing in green jobs, no bailout for polluting industries and ending fossil fuels subsidies.
-As well as considering the climate in all decisions, working together and leaving no one behind.
+These included investing in green jobs, no bailout for polluting industries and ending fossil fuel subsidies.
+Other efforts were considering the climate in all decisions, working together and leaving no one behind.

-Investing in green jobs is seen as a way for a clean and just transition to a sustainable society.
+Investing in green jobs is the way to a clean and just transition to a sustainable society.
 The UN also highlighted the need to stop supporting polluting industries.
 As a way to direct the money to green businesses.
 The institution was also encouraging nations to consider the climate in all decisions.
 In other words, strive for climate-neutral economies.